ytyky/colorization/README.md

 This app's templates are written in HTML, CSS and Javascript.
 Additionally, some bootstrap features are also added.
 It is deployed to heroku and available at https://fsdl-colorization.herokuapp.com

+## Limitation

+Since the training dataset focus on flowers and natural resources, the model performs poorly on other objects such as human/animal faces.

 ## Reference

 https://lukemelas.github.io/image-colorization.html